dalmago/vhdl/mux2x1/README.md

 vhdl
 ====

-mux with 2 inputs and 1 output, ctrl signal of 1 bit and generic width to the data inputs and outputs.
+mux with 2 inputs and 1 outputs (of gereric wigth) and ctrl signal of 1 bit

 To compile and simulate, go to the folder in Modelsim and run: